gterren/multiple_cloud_dection_and_segmentation/README.md

 ## Mixture Models

 The mixture models with different distribution that were implemented in the article are in the file detection_clustering_utils.py.
+These include: BiGamma MM, Gamma MM, Guassian MM, Multivariate Gaussian MM, Beta MM, Von Mises MM, and fix point variations with transformation of the velocity vectors while EM optimization.

 ## Cloud Segmentation